Single Serving Stuffed Bell Pepper Recipe

 Step Two: In a skillet season the beef with salt and black pepper and brown until ground beef is thoroughly cooked.

-Step Three: Add the tomatoes, tomato paste, and the seasonings to the ground beef and stir to combine
+Step Three: Add the tomatoes, tomato paste, and seasonings to the ground beef and stir to combine

 Step Four: Add the water to the bottom of a 2-quart slow cooker.
 Place the filled peppers into the bottom of the slow cooker.
 Spoon the beef mixture into the bell peppers.
 Cover and cook on low for 4 hours.
 The peppers should be tender.